kisinga/farmon/heltec/README.md

 Successfully joined network
 ```

-Also check ChirpStack → Device → LoRaWAN frames for join and uplink messages.
+Also check the backend UI or API (device detail, uplinks) to confirm join and uplink messages.

 ## LoRaWAN Class C

-The device runs **permanently as Class C** (receiver always on) so downlinks (commands, OTA) can arrive at any time. **ChirpStack device profile must have Class C enabled** for the device (e.g. heltec-otaa).
-If the profile has only Class A enabled, no downlinks will arrive.
-See [pi/nodered/docs/OTA_CLASS_C_REQUIRED.md](../pi/nodered/docs/OTA_CLASS_C_REQUIRED.md) for ChirpStack profile steps.
+The device runs **permanently as Class C** (receiver always on) so downlinks (commands, OTA) can arrive at any time.
+The backend and Concentratord expect Class C devices; downlinks are sent accordingly.
+If the device were Class A only, it would not receive downlinks outside the brief RX windows after each uplink.

 ## Commands